 Our no win no fee, conditional fee agreements mean that no matter your current financial circumstances, you will still be able to make a compensation claim if you have been injured in an accident which is not your fault.
 No win no fee services mean that if your claim is unsuccessful, you won’t have to pay anything.
 If you do win your claim the costs for our fee will be taken from part of your award.
 By law, this can not be more than 25% of your total award.
 This means that you do not face any potential financial risks.

 At Legal Expert, we always aim to treat every client and case as an individual, not just another injury claim.
 We appreciate that each and every serious road accident will affect people in different ways, with different injuries, resulting in different consequences for the claimant.
 Our team of dedicated personal injury legal solicitors will work hard to win you the maximum amount of damages which you could be owed.

-Use our road traffic accident compensation calculator to see how much you could be entitled to after a car accident.
+- Car Accident Compensation Claims – Use our road traffic accident compensation calculator to see how much you could be entitled to after a car accident.

-View the average compensation for road traffic accidents in the UK.
+- Road Accident Compensation – View the average compensation for road traffic accidents in the UK.

 If you have further queries about car crash compensation payouts or if you want to know how to use our car accident compensation calculator, please contact us using the details above.
 We offer legal advice that is completely free and can tell you in just one phone call if you’re eligible to claim.